tldr-pages/tldr/pages/linux/ahost.md

 `ahost -d {{example.com}}`

-- Display the record with specified type:
+- Display the record with a specified type:

 `ahost -t {{a|aaaa|u}} {{example.com}}`